Quantum Universally Composable Oblivious Linear Evaluation: Protocol Generalizations

-In this section, we generalize the proposed protocol $\pi_{\textbf{QOLE}}$ to Hilbert spaces of prime-power dimensions, $N=d^M$ ($d$ prime and $M>1$).
-It is known that there exists a Galois field of dimension $d^M$, $GF(d^M)$, in which we can build a complete set of $d^M + 1$ MUBs \cite{DEBZ10}.
-It is known that in a Galois field of dimension $d^M$, $GF(d^M)$, we can build a complete set of $d^M + 1$ MUBs \cite{DEBZ10}.
+In this section, we generalize our protocol, $\pi_{\textbf{QOLE}}$, to Hilbert spaces of prime-power dimensions, $N=d^M$ ($d$ prime and $M>1$), taking advantage of the fact that in a Galois field of dimension $d^M$, $GF(d^M)$, we can build a complete set of $N + 1$ MUBs \cite{DEBZ10}.